Weaam20/Show_Me_the_Data_Structures_Udacity/README.md

   ### Encoding
   **Phase 1 | Build the Huffman Tree :**

-      A Huffman tree is built in a bottom-up approach by useing Priority queue
+      A Huffman tree is built in a bottom-up approach by useing Priority queue.

-      - First, you determine the frequency of each character in the message.
-In our example, the following table presents the frequency of each character.

-      - Each row in the table above can be represented as a node having a character, frequency, left child, and right child.
-In the next step, we will repeatedly require to pop-out the node having the lowest frequency.
-Therefore, you build and sort a list of nodes in the order lowest to highest frequencies.

-      - Pop-out two nodes with the minimum frequency from the priority queue.

-      - Create a new node with a frequency which equals to the sum of the two nodes picked in the above step.
-This new node would become an internal node in the Huffman tree, and the two nodes would become the children.
-The lower frequency node becomes a left child, and the higher frequency node becomes the right child.
-Reinsert the newly created node back into the priority queue.

-      - Repeat steps #3 and #4 until you have a single element left in the priority queue.

   **Phase 2 | Generate the Encoded Data :**

-      - Based on the Huffman tree, generate a unique binary code for each character of our string message.
+      Based on the Huffman tree, generate a unique binary code for each character of our string message.
 For this purpose, you'd have to traverse the path from root to the leaf node.

   ### Decoding
-      Once we have the encoded data, and the (pointer to the root of) Huffman tree, we can easily decode the encoded data
+      Once we have the encoded data, and the (pointer to the root of) Huffman tree, we can easily decode the encoded data.

-      - Declare a blank decoded string.
-      - Pick a bit from the encoded data, traversing from left to right.
-      - Start traversing the Huffman tree from the root.

-        - If the current bit of encoded data is 0, move to the left child, else move to the right child of the tree if the current bit is 1.
-        - If a leaf node is encountered, append the (alphabetical) character of the leaf node to the decoded string.

-      - Repeat steps #2 and #3 until the encoded data is completely traversed.

 **Problem 4 | Active Directory :**